 I am filled with immense pride and gratitude for the progress VSTECS Berhad ("VSTECS" or the "Company") has made over the years, navigating varying economic cycles with resilience and agility.
-Guided by an unwavering ability to adapt to shifting technology trends, we have consistently seized opportunities, expanded our portfolio and strengthened our role in advancing Malaysia's digital ecosystem.
+Guided by an unwavering ability to adapt to shifting technology trends, we have consistently seized opportunities, portfolio expanded our and strengthened our role in advancing Malaysia's digital ecosystem.